 Parents must provide consent for the initial provision of special education and related services.
 They may agree to all or only some of the proposed services, but only at the time of the initial IEP presentation.
 After the initial provision of special education and related services, parents may revoke consent for and remove their child from all special education and related services.
 The parents may not revoke consent for only a part of an IEP.
 The parents must revoke consent for the entire IEP.
 If the parents disagree with any part of an IEP, they must follow conflict resolution procedures.
 The revocation of consent for the continued provision of special education and related services must be in writing.

-Please click here to view a copy of Whose IDEA Is This?, A Parent's Guide to the Individuals with Disabilities Education Improvement Act (IDEA) of 2004.
+Please click here to view a copy of A Guide to Parent Rights in Special Education, Special Education Procedural Safeguards Notice.

-CEVS currently has eleven Intervention Specialists on staff, who provide services to our students with disabilities.
+CEVS currently has twelve Intervention Specialists on staff, who provide services to our students with disabilities.
 They are as follows: